setupProject calls a sequence of functions in this order:

 if they are, the object name can be any name, even if similar to another object's name

-used to built the same argument's (i.e. paths
+used to built the same argument's (i.e. paths, params, options) final list.

 a <- list(optA = 1)